gallorob/ra_project/README.md

 <p align="center">
 <img src="./code/ltlf/results/Train rewards env_base.png" alt="alt_title" height = "200"/> <img src="./code/ltlf/results/Test rewards env_base.png" alt="alt_title" height = "200"/>

-<figcaption>Fig.1: Train and test rewards for the base environment goal</figcaption>
+<figcaption aligh="center">Fig.1: Train and test rewards for the base environment goal</figcaption>
 </p>

 When reward shaping is applied, we can see that the agent converges more rapidly to a stable high reward during training, though it also increases the frequency of failed episodes.
 During testing, however, the learned Q values are good enough that no episode failed.